sbohmann/photobackup-server/README.md

 No, seriously.
 I am not joking.

-nohup doesn't seem to wirk with gradle.
+nohup doesn't seem to work with gradle.

-Finding out how to run in in background is the very next thing I'm going to do ^^
+Finding out how to run it in in background is the very next thing I'm going to do ^^

 Even before doing the android client.